 Here are her tips for what to do during your visit:

 1. Oxbow Public Market

 Start in the heart of downtown Napa at Oxbow Public Market, where I often begin my day.
-Browse the super-curated collection of modern and vintage goods at Wood Fiber Clay’s pop-up shop (pssst be sure to stock up on handcrafted holiday gifts from local makers YOLOTLI, Kelley Burnett + Amanda Wright Pottery)!
-Kitty corner from there, grab the best mocha in town from Ritual coffee.
+Grab the best mocha in town from Ritual coffee, and sip while you browse.
 Just down the row of vendors is another favorite, Hudson Greens & Goods — I swear by their green juice and avocado toast.
 Oh, and did I mention there’s now a Napa Bookmine the Oxbow in addition to their Pearl St. location?!
 Dreams do come true.
 These gorgeous finds, friendly faces, and delicious treats are guaranteed to start your day of Wine Country adventures off right!